ICJ as an Alternative to Extradition/UCEA

 Article IV, Section 2 of the U.S. Constitution, known as the Extradition Clause or Interstate Rendition Clause, sets forth the general provisions applicable to the interstate movement of individuals charged with crimes and subjects them to extradition upon demand of the executive authority of the state in which the crime is committed.
 Historically, procedures for implementing the Extradition Clause have been governed by the Uniform Criminal Extradition Act (UCEA).

-While special criminal procedures may be required for juveniles in other contexts, these do not apply to the movement of juveniles from one state to another.
-Although some form of extradition proceeding is considered necessary for juvenile criminal fugitives, no formal extradition is necessary to return a minor to a guardian.
-The power of the state to try a juvenile is not affected by the manner of his return to a state.
+While special criminal procedures may be required for young people in other contexts, these do not apply to the movement of juveniles from one state to another.
+Although some form of extradition proceeding is considered necessary for juvenile criminal fugitives, the power of the state to try a juvenile is not affected by the manner of his return to a state.
+Furthermore, no formal extradition is necessary to return a minor to a guardian.

 Though both the ICJ and ICAOS have received congressional consent and serve as statutory alternatives to extradition, concerns are sometimes raised regarding standard procedures for returning fugitives pursuant to the UCEA.
 Under the UCEA, a fugitive may waive all procedural rights incidental to the extradition.
 For example, upon the issuance of a Governor’s warrant, the fugitive may waive extradition rights and consent to return to the state demanding the fugitive.
 To be valid, the waiver must be in writing, in the presence of a judge, after the judge has informed the fugitive of his rights under the statute.
 Nothing in the UCEA prevents a person from voluntarily returning to a state.
 For juveniles, such voluntary returns are governed by ICJ Rule 6-102.